svelte-u/extend/CONTRIBUTING.md

 ### Existing functions

 Feel free to enhance the existing functions.
-Please try not to introduce breaking changes unless absolutely necessary.
+You can add more tests, more examples, or even more features.

 ### New functions

 There are some notes for adding new functions

-- Before you start working, it's better to discuss the function you want to add in [discord](https://discord.gg/XM5uQhDHfZ).
+- Before you start working, it's better to discuss the function you want to add in [discord](https://discord.gg/nbkcHgDXPc).
 - Try to introduce 3rd-party dependencies as this package is aimed to be solving integration between svelte and other libraries.
 - If you'd like to add a function that doesn't depends on any 3rd-party libraries, please contribute to [@sveu/actions](https://github.com/svelte-u/actions), [@sveu/browser](https://github.com/svelte-u/browser) or [@sveu/shared](https://github.com/svelte-u/shared).
 - Install the 3rd-party library you want to use, `pnpm add -D <library>`.